 Boiling River

-Finally, a spot you can swim in!
-Not far from Mammoth Hot Springs, Boiling River is one of the few places you can actually swim in Yellowstone National Park, and with hot springs nonetheless.
-It’s one of those spots that is surprisingly under the radar, probably because it’s located in one of the lesser trafficked areas of the park, but it’s one of the most fun things to do in Yellowstone.
+Not far from Mammoth Hot Springs, Boiling River is one of the few places you could actually swim in Yellowstone National Park, and with hot springs nonetheless.
+This spot flies under the radar, likely because it sits in a less-trafficked area of the park.
+It also ranks as one of the most fun things to do in Yellowstone.

 The “Boiling River” is part of the Gardner River where hot springs occur and eventually mix with the cold water of the river, allowing you to move from the natural “hot tub” to colder temperatures as you please.
-An easy, scenic half mile walk from the parking lot, this is hands down one of my favorite experiences in Yellowstone and I promise it will make your trip so memorable.
+A scenic half-mile walk from the parking lot leads to this spot—one of my favorite Yellowstone experiences, truly unforgettable.

-In normal times, Boiling River is open to the public from late-summer through winter and closed during spring and early summer due to unpredictable conditions from melting snow.
-If planning a trip, be sure to check the current conditions on the National Parks website
+When open, Boiling River is usually accessible late summer through winter but closed in spring and early summer due to melting snow.
+If planning a trip, be sure to check the current conditions on the National Parks website.

 Some Practical Tips When Visiting the Boiling River: